NVIDIA/spark-rapids-jni/CONTRIBUTING.md

 pip install pre-commit
 ```

 Then, run pre-commit hooks before committing your code.
-This wil reformat the stagged files:
+This will reformat the staged files:
 ```
 pre-commit run
 ```